-The freeCodeCamp community has published more than 10,000 tutorials over the years.
+The freeCodeCamp community has published more than 10,000 tutorials on our publication over the years.
 But lately we've focused on creating even longer resources for learning math, programming, and computer science.

-This is why we've created freeCodeCamp Press – a division of freeCodeCamp where we publish full-length books and handbooks – all available to everyone for free.
+This is why we've created freeCodeCamp Press – a division of freeCodeCamp where we publish full-length books and handbooks on our online publication – all available to everyone for free.

 What is freeCodeCamp Press?